Who is a Jew?

-"Who is a Jew?" (מיהו יהודי, /he/), is a basic question about Jewish identity and considerations of Jewish self-identification.
+"Who is a Jew?" (מיהו יהודי, /he/) is a basic question about Jewish identity and considerations of Jewish self-identification.
 The question pertains to ideas about Jewish personhood, which have cultural, ethnic, religious, political, genealogical, and personal dimensions.
 Orthodox Judaism and Conservative Judaism follow Jewish law (halakha), deeming people to be Jewish if their mothers are Jewish or if they underwent a halakhic conversion.
 Reform Judaism and Reconstructionist Judaism accept both matrilineal and patrilineal descent as well as conversion.
 Karaite Judaism predominantly follows patrilineal descent as well as conversion.

 Jewish identity is also commonly defined through ethnicity.
 Opinion polls have suggested that the majority of modern Jews see being Jewish as predominantly a matter of ancestry and culture, rather than religion.

 There is controversy over Jewish identification in Israel, as it affects citizenship and personal status issues like marriage.
 Israel's Law of Return grants citizenship to those with a Jewish parent or grandparent, even if not religious.
 But the rabbinical courts use halakhic rules for marriage, requiring Orthodox conversions for those without a Jewish mother.
 This creates conflicts between different branches of Judaism.

 The Nazis defined Jews based on their ancestry and persecuted them on a racial basis.
-Antisemites have also defined Jews for discriminatory goals.
 Jews themselves have varying self-definitions, ranging from religious observance to secular ethnic identity.
 There is no consensus, but common themes emphasize ancestry, culture, and community belonging, even for secular Jews and converts to other religions.

 Definition of "Jew"

-The term "Jew" lends itself to several definitions beyond simply denoting one who practices Judaism.
+The term "Jew" lends itself to several definitions beyond simply denoting one who practices Judaism or is an Israelite.
 The historical Israelites and/or Hebrews, who promulgated Judaism, were not simply a heterogenous assemblage united by a common ideology; they constituted an ethnoreligious group from whom a majority of modern Jews directly descend.
 Because of this, an ethnic form of Jewish identity exists alongside the religious form, and the concepts of Jewish ethnicity, nationhood, and religion are strongly interrelated.
 Additionally, conversion allows for one who has no prior connection to the historical Jewish population to become a Jew.

 In essence, the word "Jew" can be defined as a conglomerate of several different, albeit closely related, ideas: